emilyw26/water_project/README.md

 preProcessData.py
 - Contains methods which read in the csv files from DrivenData.org for their competition on water pump classfication
-- Manipulates the data to remove unnessary dimensions of the water pump data
+- Manipulates the data to remove unnecessary dimensions of the water pump data
 - Contains a Data object that contains all the attributes needed of this data

 INSTRUCTIONS TO RUN: